Flag This Hub

 How to Use A Hard-Boiled Egg Mold

 Hard-boiled egg molds are extremely easy to use.
-Simply hard-boil your eggs as you always do (I like to put the eggs in a pot filled with water, bring it to a boil, turn off the heat, cover, and let the eggs sit for fifteen minutes), peel them immediately when they are done, slip them into the molds, and let them sit in your refrigerator for at least an hour (I get lazy and have them sit over night).
+Simply hard-boil your eggs as you always do (I like to put the eggs in a pot filled with water, bring it to a boil, turn off the heat, cover, and let the eggs sit for fifteen minutes), peel them immediately when they are done, slip them into the molds, and let them sit in your refrigerator for at least an hour (I get lazy and have them sit overnight).

 After the eggs have cooled, they'll conform to the mold and stick in the mold's random, adorable shape!
 When you're ready, simply un-clasp the mold and your adorable, protein-packed snacks will pop right out.